-Connect People to Housing Before Reentry: The Sheriff should be required to formulate a housing-focused reentry plan for people leaving the jail who have a documented behavioral health diagnosis.
+Connect People to Housing Before Reentry: The Sheriff should be required to formulate a housing-focused reentry plan, with an emphasis on supportive housing, for people leaving the jail who have a documented behavioral health diagnosis.
 The plan should require immediate post-release housing placement and housing navigation services.
 This reentry plan should begin with 90/60/30-day pre-release housing support, and should assure that people are matched to appropriate transitional housing for SMI/SUD/co-occurring populations immediately upon release.